Skip to content

 👉Ovulation is triggered by a sharp increase in luteinizing hormone (LH).
 This is the time when the ovary releases a mature egg.
 The rapid rise in BBT reflects the shift from the estrogen-dominated cycle to a progesterone-dominated phase.
 After ovulation, there is an increase, with temperatures starting from 36.5°C.

-The luteal phase (post-ovulation)
+Basal temperature during the luteal phase (post-ovulation)

 Duration: Approximately 14 days, but this may vary.